bytecodealliance/wasm-micro-runtime/README.md

 - **[multi-thread](./samples/multi-thread/)**: Demonstrating how to run wasm application which creates multiple threads to execute wasm functions concurrently, and uses mutex/cond by calling pthread related API's.
 - **[spawn-thread](./samples/spawn-thread)**: Demonstrating how to execute wasm functions of the same wasm application concurrently, in threads created by host embedder or runtime, but not the wasm application itself.
 - **[multi-module](./samples/multi-module)**: Demonstrating the [multiple modules as dependencies](./doc/multi_module.md) feature which implements the [load-time dynamic linking](https://webassembly.org/docs/dynamic-linking/).
+- **[ref-types](./samples/ref-types)**: Demonstrating how to call wasm functions with argument of externref type introduced by [reference types proposal](https://github.com/WebAssembly/reference-types).
 - **[wasm-c-api](./samples/wasm-c-api/README.md)**: Demonstrating how to run some samples from [wasm-c-api proposal](https://github.com/WebAssembly/wasm-c-api) and showing the supported API's.
 - **[workload](./samples/workload/README.md)**: Demonstrating how to build and run some complex workloads, e.g. tensorflow-lite, XNNPACK, wasm-av1, meshoptimizer and bwa.